supercollider/supercollider/README_WINDOWS.md

 Commonly used variables to modify the build configuration are:

 * Location where SC gets "installed", which in this context means: where the SC files - including required external libraries - get copied to if you build the target "install".
 The default location is set to './Install'.
   If you maintain multiple builds you could either use different build trees or install to different folders.
-Change this for example like so:
+Change this, for example, like so:

       -D CMAKE_INSTALL_PREFIX=./x86/AllPullRequests

   This installs the files to a subfolder x86/AllPullRequests of the build- directory.
 Note that CMake uses forward slash as folder separator on all platforms.
 You may also specify an absolute path here.
-Building the install target is a precondition to creating a binary installer.
-Apart from copying all SC files to an install folder, it executes a command that pulls in all required libraries to run SC without depending on shared libraries other than the system libraries guaranteed to be available on every Windows system.
+Building the install target is a precondition for creating a binary installer.
+Apart from copying all SC files to an install folder, it executes a command that pulls in all required libraries to run SC without depending on shared libraries other then the system libraries guaranteed to be available on every Windows system.
   The binary installer adds some comfort, enhances SC system integration and cleanup on uninstall, but it is not required to run SC autonomously.